 I often hear the internet being compared to a rabbit hole – people complain that they get sidetracked when they are meant to be doing “productive tasks”, and fall into the rabbit hole of the internet.
 If people are doing it anyway, wouldnt it be nice if they were stuck reading/watching YOUR published articles/videos/other content?

-Whether you are doing it or not, it’s plane to see that content marketing is hugely valuable for your business to show your uniqueness, usefulness, and value.
+Whether you are doing it or not, it’s plain to see that content marketing is hugely valuable for your business to show your uniqueness, usefulness, and value.

-Quick definition: Content marketing is the creation and publishing, curation and sharing of relevant content – blog posts, videos, infograhics, ebooks, PDFs, images – to the audience you want to attract.
+Quick definition: Content marketing is the creation and publishing, curation, and sharing of relevant content – blog posts, videos, infographics, ebooks, PDFs, images – to the audience you want to attract.
 As a business, there is a balance to be taken between being generous with information and advice, and reminding people you are a business with services.
-Certain tactics help (like “success weaving”) and adding a clear call to action in cw
+Certain tactics help (like “success weaving”) and adding a clear call to action in between paragraphs and at the end of the post.

-As a business, you have alterior motives for content marketing.
+As a business, you have ulterior motives for content marketing.
 Sure, you may be kind and generous, but your time needs to be well invested.

 The regularity of quality content, and the quality of regular content